Volunteer Home

 Patient and Family Advisory Council

-Interested in sharing your perspective as a patient or family member at NYP-Lower Manhattan?
+Interested in sharing your perspective as a patient or family member at NewYork-Presbyterian Lower Manhattan Hospital?
 Please consider joining the Lower Manhattan Patient and Family Advisory Council (PFAC.)
 We are a group whose mission is to enhance the delivery of care by converting issues and concerns into effective solutions leading to an improved patient and family experience.
-The group consists of patients, family members, doctors and staff who meet month.
+The group consists of patients, family members, and doctors and staff who meet monthly.